microsoft/language-server-protocol/_implementors/servers.md

 index: 1
 ---

-The language servers are listed in chronological order of appearance.
+The language servers are listed in alphabetical order.

 *If you are missing a server please create a pull request in GitHub against this markdown [document](https://github.com/Microsoft/language-server-protocol/blob/gh-pages/_implementors/servers.md)*